Skip to main content

 21 mentions Positive Neutral Negative

-The graphics of the game have received mixed reviews, with some players noting improvements in lighting and overall aesthetics, while others criticize the visuals as outdated and lacking polish, reminiscent of early PS2-era graphics.
-Although there are positive remarks about the immersive experience and creature design, many users feel that further optimization, animation refinement, and graphical enhancements are necessary for the game to reach its full potential.
-Overall, while there are signs of progress, the graphics still require significant work to meet player expectations.
+The graphics of the game have received mixed reviews, with some players noting improvements in lighting and overall aesthetics, while others criticize the visuals as outdated and lacking polish, reminiscent of earlier gaming eras.
+Although there are positive remarks about the immersive experience and creature design, many users feel that further optimization and graphical enhancements are necessary for a more polished final product.
+Overall, while there is potential for growth, the current state of the graphics is seen as a significant area needing attention.

 • “I like the aesthetic choices and the general look and feel of the game, along with the sound and creature design.”